 Usually around 9 months, babies develop what’s known as the “pincer grasp” when they can pick up small pieces with their fingers.
 (Before that, they don’t have the fine motor skills and will use their whole hand to pick things up—which works for larger sizes of foods.)

-This is a good and natural time to introduce small pieces of soft, easy-to-squish early finger foods.
+This is a good and natural time to introduce small pieces of soft, easy-to-squish early finger food for baby.

 What type of Cheerios is best?